Freeze-In Dark Matter within the Seesaw mechanism: Results

 We report in Fig.~\ref{fig:parameter_space} the results of a general scan on the parameter space of the model, performed for NO, fixing the DM mass $M_1=5$ keV and randomly varying the parameters $\Re \omega_{ij}$ and $\Im \omega_{ij}$ in the range $[10^{-10},2\pi]$ and $[10^{-10},20]$ respectively, drawing from a log-flat distribution.
 We also allow the physical Majorana phase in the active neutrino sector to vary in the $\left[0,2\pi\right]$ range.
 We conclude that astrophysical constraints set an upper bound $\left|\omega_{1i}\right| \lesssim 6\cdot 10^{-3}$ ($i=2,3$) (clearly, values of $\Re\omega_{1i}$ above $(2\pi - 10^{-3})$ are as well allowed), while no bound is identified for $\Re \omega_{23}$ and the upper bound on $\Im \omega_{23}$ ($\Im \omega_{23} \lesssim 11$) is solely determined by the requirement of not overproducing the DM relic density.
 We thus conclude that experimental constraints force the parameters $\omega_{12}$ and $\omega_{13}$ to be much smaller than unity.
 In addition, the requirement of reproducing the observed DM relic abundance via freeze-in decay requires HNLs heavier than the electroweak scale, thus introducing a hierarchy of masses, as well as $\Im \omega_{23} \approx 10$, recovering the approximate symmetric limit.
-Concerning the mass degeneracy between $M_{2,3}$, this suppresses the $0\nu\beta\beta$ decay rate\footnote{We thank Jordy de Vries for having encouraged us to explicitly verify that very large mass splittings in this region of the parameter space can result in $0\nu\beta\beta$ rates exceeding current experimental bounds.} which could be sizeable for large values of $\Im\omega_{23}$, although mild mass splittings of $\mathcal{O}(10)$ GeV are nevertheless allowed; relaxing this condition relaxes the symmetry, thus resulting in a less justified framework from the model building point of view.
+Concerning the mass degeneracy between $M_{2,3}$, this suppresses the $0\nu\beta\beta$ decay rate\footnote{We thank Jordy de Vries for having encouraged us to explicitly verify that very large mass splittings in this region of the parameter space can result in $0\nu\beta\beta$ rates exceeding current experimental bounds.} which could be sizeable for large values of $\Im\omega_{23}$, although mild mass splittings of $\mathcal{O}(10)$ GeV are nevertheless allowed; relaxing this condition relaxes the symmetry, thus resulting in a less justified framework from the model building point of view, while opening at the same time to the possibility of large loop corrections to the active neutrino masses~\cite{Lopez-Pavon:2015cga}.
 The approximate lepton number symmetry is known to play a role in justifying the structure of the $\nu$MSM~\cite{Shaposhnikov:2006nn}, as well as in other low-scale leptogenesis models~\cite{Abada:2015rta,Abada:2017ieq,Abada:2018oly}.